 - the treatment plan submitted prior to start of treatment is completed;

 - the lifetime maximum is exhausted.

-If one or more of your children is receiving orthodontia treatment as of the beginning of the Plan Year, the Orthodontia Plan in CMU CHOICES will pay 50% of the remaining treatment charges, up to a lifetime maximum of $2,000 per individual.
+If one or more of your children is receiving orthodontia treatment as of the beginning of the Plan Year, the dental buy up plan that includes Orthodontia coverage in CMU CHOICES will pay 50% of the remaining treatment charges, up to a lifetime maximum of $2,000 per individual.

 Q. How do we know when it is necessary to have pre-authorization before a dentist can perform a service, and how is it obtained?

 A. Dentists know when pre-authorization is required since they have a standard list of such procedures.
 They will initiate the process, which may take up to four weeks.
 Usually for services for $100 or more.